dincamihai/dincamihai.github.io/_sources/index.rst.txt

 I have experience in Web Developmont, Systems Programming, APIs and Machine Learning (traditional and Deep Learning).

-I mainly use Python, but I also have Javascrip (Front-end), Java and C++ knowledge
+I mainly use Python, but I also have Javascrip (Front-end), Java and C++ knowledge.
+As well as Scala (Functional Programming), Rust and Golang.

-Recently, I've started to expand my knowledge with Golang and Scala - Functional Programming.

 Engaged in organizing the team, always trying to improve the work processes.